C0DETyper/sliutheorygroup.github.io/docs/Tutorial/CP2K_polaron_structure.md

 1. CP2K is a challenging code to use, with many keywords and generally poor documentation.
 It can take a while to become experienced with CP2K, and get a 'feel' for appropriate keyword choices.
 The values in this work are a reasonable starting point, and should work for most systems that are not magnetic or strongly correlated.
 2. Polarons are generally only indirectly measured by experiments.
 For example in conductivity measurements polarons are characterised by an increase in conductivity with temperature, as there is an activation barrier for polaron hopping.
 This is different to band transport, characterised by a decrease in conductivity with temperature as a result of phonon scattering.
 As such, polaron calculations can be seen as problematic becasue the structure and dynamics of polarons are only indirectly measurable by experiment.
 There is often considerable disagreement regarding the structure and dynamics of polarons in different materials.
 3. Optimally tuned range-separated hybrid functionals such as HSE or PBE0-TC-LRC remain the only appropriate functionals for polaron structure and dynamics.
 As these are expensive, I am currently exploring how machine learning can be used to increase the accessible length-scales and time-scales while preserving hybrid level accuracy.
 I hope that in the future advances in density functional theory will provide more accurate and cheaper functionals, however this seems unlikely to happen in the near-future.
+4. There are a number of physics papers that present analytical modelling of polarons, typically based on model Hamiltonians (e.g. [Luo et al](https://www.nature.com/articles/s41567-025-02954-1), [Lafuente-Bartolome et al](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.106.075119) and [Sio et al](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.122.246403) ).
+I do not trust these approaches, as they neglect the most important factor in small polaron transport: the electronic coupling of the initial and final diabatic states.

 ## CP2K website resources:
 1. [CP2K Github releases](https://github.com/cp2k/cp2k/releases)